varnerlab/CHEME-4800-5800-ComputingBook/unit-1-basics/.ipynb_checkpoints/functions-checkpoint.md

 :class: dropdown
 :label: example-iteration-fibonacci-series-recursive-memoization

 Develop a recursive mutating `fibonacci` function which takes an integer $n$ as an argument and returns the Fibonacci sequence up to and including $n$.
-Implement a memoization scheme to recycle the work done by previous function calls.
+Let's implement a memoization scheme to recycle the work done by previous function calls.

 __Solution__: The Fibonacci numbers, denoted as $F_{n}$, form a sequence, the Fibonacci sequence, in which each number is the sum of the previous two numbers: